Securing SIM-Assisted Wireless Networks via Quantum Reinforcement Learning: Quantum Reinforcement Learning-based Solution

 \subsubsection{Pre-Encoding and Post-Processing}

-In the proposed PQC-based actor network, environmental state features are embedded into qubits through parameterized single-qubit rotations, specifically $R_Y(\upsilon_{i,j,y}, s_i)$ and $R_Z(\upsilon_{i,j,z}, s_i)$, which encode classical state variables into quantum amplitudes and phases.
+In the proposed PQC-based actor network, environmental state features are embedded into qubits through parameterized single-qubit rotation gates, specifically $\boldsymbol{R}_Y(\upsilon_{i,j,y}, s_i)$ and $\boldsymbol{R}_Z(\upsilon_{i,j,z}, s_i)$, where the classical state variables are encoded into the rotation angles of the quantum gates following the angle encoding scheme.
 For continuous multi-dimensional control problems, each state feature $s_i$ corresponds to one dimension of the state vector $\mathbf{s}$ and can be mapped to a single qubit.
 Consequently, the number of required qubits must be at least equal to the dimensionality of the state–action space.

 In low-dimensional quantum DRL tasks, such direct encoding into rotation gates is effective~\cite{QPPO}.
-However, for large-scale SIM optimization, the state and action spaces are continuous and high-dimensional, making direct encoding impractical due to limited qubit resources.
-Moreover, increasing circuit depth improves learning performance only up to a certain threshold~\cite{skolik2022quantum}.
-These constraints motivate the integration of classical neural networks to assist PQCs in processing complex state and action spaces.
+However, for large-scale SIM optimization, the state and action spaces are continuous and high-dimensional, making direct encoding challenging under limited qubit resources.
+Moreover, increasing circuit depth improves learning performance only up to a certain threshold~\cite{skolik2022quantum}, since excessively deep PQCs may suffer from barren plateaus, where gradients vanish and the training process becomes ineffective~\cite{stkechly2024}.
+As a result, further increasing the PQC depth may lead to optimization stagnation with limited performance improvement.
+These constraints motivate the integration of classical NNs to assist PQCs in processing complex state and action spaces.